 Love Bombs - aka Grants, Cash Gifts, Scholarships - For Brave Cancer Slayers

-Whatever you want to call the financial contribution, Rural Gone Urban Foundation Inc. awards judgment-free grants to women in the ring with cancer who are focused on establishing a living legacy for their loved ones.
+Whatever you want to call the financial contribution, Rural Gone Urban Foundation Inc. awards judgment-free grants to women in the trenches with cancer who are focused on establishing a living legacy for their loved ones.

 Because sometimes you just need someone in your corner.